 However, this does not mean that discriminating covenants have disappeared from titles.
 Under the Torrens system in BC, the Registrar must maintain a complete and unabridged record of dealings with land since the title’s origin and hence is not authorized to alter land title documents.
 The Registrar is only authorized to ‘strike through’ the offending covenant on title upon request from an owner without a fee, or on the Registrar’s own initiative.

 The LTSA receives strike-through requests from time to time and the effort to identify documents with discriminating clauses is ongoing.
-With over two million active titles in BC—combined with the millions of documents in printed form such as microfilm, bound book volumes, and survey plans—and more than four million transactions a year, the LTSA relies on the assistance of homeowners, local governments, and property professionals to identify any remaining land title records that are affected.
+With over two million active titles in BC, millions of documents in printed form (such as microfilm and survey plans), and millions of transactions a year, the LTSA relies on the assistance of homeowners, local governments, and property professionals to identify any remaining land title records that are affected.

 Requests to strike through a covenant on title can be submitted to the Registrar:

 - In writing, by mail, addressed to:

 Land Title and Survey Authority of British Columbia